$11,325.77

 Program Details

 Wisconsin law requires background checks for persons who provide care for others or have access to people who receive care.
 This law applies to students in many School of Health Sciences programs.
 Please review the Caregiver Background Check information on the School of Health Sciences Forms and Policies.
+A felony conviction may impact a graduate's eligibility for certification and credentialing.

 Students in the Occupational Therapy Assistant program can attend full or part time.